pwittchen/ReactiveBeacons/README.md

 Tests
 -----

-Tests are available in `library/src/androidTest/java/` directory and can be executed on emulator or Android device from Android Studio or CLI with the following command:
+Tests are available in `library/src/test/java/` directory and can be executed without emulator or Android device from CLI with the following command:

 ```
-./gradlew connectedCheck
+./gradlew test
 ```

 Code style